-On September 3, 1939, two days after Nazi forces invaded Poland, France and Britain declared war on Germany.
-After eight months of so-called phony war, Germany launched its blitzkrieg (lightning war) through Western Europe, conquering Belgium, the Netherlands, Luxembourg and France in just six weeks beginning in May 1940.
+On September 3, 1939, two days after Nazi Germany invaded Poland, France and Britain declared war on Germany.
+After eight months of so-called phony war, Germany launched its blitzkrieg (“lightning war”) through Western Europe, conquering Belgium, the Netherlands, Luxembourg and France in just six weeks beginning in May 1940.

 Recommended for you

-Kiev fell to the Wehrmacht by the end of September.
+Kiev, Ukraine, fell to the Wehrmacht by the end of September 1941.
 In the north, Germans managed (with aid of Finnish allies) to cut Leningrad off from the rest of Russia, but they weren’t strong enough to take the city itself.
 Instead, Hitler ordered his forces to starve Leningrad into submission, beginning a siege that would end up lasting some 872 days.

 They had also underestimated the strength of the Soviet resistance, which Stalin skillfully encouraged with his calls to defend “Mother Russia.”
 Hitler’s Commissar Order and other ruthless behavior on the part of the Germans also served to solidify the Red Army’s determination to fight until the end.

 Fighting was far from over on the Eastern Front, and Hitler ordered another major strategic offensive against the Soviet Union in June 1942.
 Thanks to similar obstacles, it eventually met with failure as well, with the Battle of Stalingrad in 1943 helping turn the tide decisively toward the Allied Powers in World War II.